Ready to Grow Your Business Fast?

 When an employee is wrongfully dismissed, it means that they were fired without just cause and in violation of their contractual rights.
 To prove wrongful dismissal, an employee must show that they had an employment contract in place and that the contract was breached when they were terminated.
 This could include cases where an employee is fired without proper notice or without being given a valid reason.
 If an employee can prove that they were wrongfully dismissed, they may be entitled to compensation for their lost wages and benefits.
 The number of damages will vary depending on the individual case, but it could potentially be a significant amount.
+For businesses, unfair dismissal often comes with legal issues, meaning companies may be liable for hefty compensation fines.
+In addition, there is also the matter of reputational damage if word of the dismissal spreads beyond those directly involved.
 So when terminating an employee, it’s important to make sure that you have a valid reason and that you follow the proper procedures outlined in their contract.

 Sexual Harassment Compensation Claims